hoodunit/purescript-payload/README.md

   user2 <- client.users.byId.get_ options {params: {id: 1}}
 ```

+The client functions take typed values as parameters, encode them into an HTTP request, and then decode the response into typed response values.
+If the response has a 2xx status code, it is treated as a successful API response and the client attempts to decode it into the type given in the spec.
+For other responses the client will return an error containing the full response.

-See the [Movies example tests](./examples/movies/Test.purs) for further examples of client API calls.
+See the [Movies example tests](./examples/movies/Test.purs) for further examples of client API calls and the [GitHub API example](./examples/client-github) for an example of calling an external API.

 The client library uses the [Affjax library](https://github.com/slamdata/purescript-affjax) under the hood.
 If you are using the client on Node.js, you will need to install the `xhr2` package.